An isogeometric finite element formulation for frictionless contact of Cosserat rods with unconstrained directors: Numerical examples

 \subsubsection{A strand of seven wires}

 We consider twisting of a strand with seven wires.
-As in the previous example of two wires, the beams are initially aligned with the $X$-axis, and have the same length $L\!=\!10\,\mathrm{m}$, and a circular cross-section of radius $R=0.25\,\mathrm{m}$.
+The beams are initially aligned with the $X$-axis, and have the same length $L\!=\!10\,\mathrm{m}$, and a circular cross-section of radius $R=0.25\,\mathrm{m}$.
 Fig.\,\ref{twist_7b_init_yz} shows the initial arrangement of the wires and the prescribed rotation ${\bar \theta}=2\pi\lambda_\mathrm{load}\,[\mathrm{rad}]$ at the end $s=L$ of the outer wires.
 We consider the following two cases of selecting contact pairs: \begin{itemize} \item M1S6: the inner beam is selected as master body, and the other six outer beams are selected as slave bodies.
 Thus, we have a total of six contact pairs. \item M6S1A: the inner beam is selected as slave body, and the other six outer beams are selected as master bodies.
 Additionally, the interaction between outer wires is considered.
 Thus, we have six \textit{inner wire-outer wire} contact pairs, and also six \textit{outer wire-outer wire} contact pairs, see Table \ref{app_twist7b_pair_info_m6s1a} for the chosen contact pair information. \end{itemize} Fig.\,\ref{twist_7b_final_deformed_m1s6} shows the final deformed configuration in case 1.
 In Fig.\,\ref{twist_7b_cf_ng_lparam}, the averge of the total contact forces between the contact pairs in each case is plotted.
 In the result for M6S1A, the contact force between inner and outer wires, and outer wires are plotted separately.
 Interestingly, the contact force between inner and outer wires in those two cases are significantly different, if we additionally consider the interaction between outer wires.
+Table \ref{app_twist7b_nlstep_info_2case} shows the selected load increment sizes in each case of M1S6 and M6S1A.
+In both cases, we use $n_\mathrm{el}^\mathrm{sub}=20$, and $m_\mathrm{el}^\mathrm{sub}=300$ for the contact integral.